 Performing Arts programs rooted in classical training

-At George Brown College, both our Theatre Arts and Dance diploma programs are rooted in the fundamentals of classical training.
+At George Brown College, Media, Theatre Arts and Dance diploma programs are rooted in the fundamentals of classical training.

 See a full list of Performing Arts program descriptions.